-We were shown to our table, which was in an excellent spot by the window over looking Milsom Street.
+We were shown to our table, which I have to say was in an excellent spot by the window over looking Milsom Street in central Bath.
 Indie was provided with an activity sheet and crayons straight away and she got stuck straight in while I found out a bit more about the menu and daily specials.

 Over the summer, kids have been able to eat free at Jamie’s Italian making it a great value option for eating out as a family either as a treat or as part of a day out.
-Offers like this can make a huge difference to a families budget over the summer, meaning they can enjoy a little bit more for their money.
+Offers like this can make a huge difference to a families budget over the summer, meaning they can enjoy a little bit more for their money on other things.
 To keep up with the latest deals and offers from Jamie’s Italian visit here.

 After our day visiting Buckland Abbey and travelling from Devon, we were ready for a three course meal, and kicked off the occasion with the most delicious garlic bread I think I’ve ever had.
 We also tried the Crispy Squid because it would be rude not to wouldn’t it?
 The garlic bread was quite a hit with both my daughter and I, and the Crispy Squid delivered on all counts being perfectly cooked and well seasoned.